(625 ILCS 5/7-214)

 deposit was made, for damages arising out of the accident in question, in

-an action at law, begun not later than two years after the later of
+an action at law, begun not later than the later of

 date of any default in any payment under an installment agreement for payment